farihdzaky/KaguyaSama/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [InfinityJE](https://t.me/infinityje) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Magnificent Union](https://t.me/MagnificentUnion) or simply submit a pull request on the readme.

-## Daisy X the telegram Bot Project
+## Kaguya Sama the telegram Bot Project
 The Main Branch (Basic features only)

-DaisyX v1.0(core)
+Kaguya v1.0(core)

 ## Special Credits
-- [ImJanindu](https://github.com/imjanindu) - A Co-Developer of Project
-- [Kaviya-Admin](https://github.com/kaviya-admin) - A Co-Developer of Project
+- [Alpha](https://github.com/Gurwinder262) - A Co-Developer of Project